TrIP4web/tronsr-template/INTRO.md

 **Trip4web** - Tron Italian Pool - tackles this adventure with many years of experience in the world of cryptocurrency.

-Our mission, after having been delegated forging in the major projects dpos, is to give the best possible support for those who want to support trip4web.
+Our mission, after we having been delegated forging in the major projects dpos, is to give the best possible support for those who want to support trip4web to increase **Tron vision**.

 Follow us for news, updates and questions: